 So, what are these waiting periods we were talking about?
 Well, there are actually a few different types.
 Let’s go through some of the most common ones:

-Initial Waiting Period
+Initial Waiting Period in health insurance

 Every policy has an initial waiting period, usually about 30 days, but sometimes up to 90 days.
 During this time, no ailments will be covered, pre-existing or not.
 This waiting period only comes into effect once, when your policy first begins – it won’t recur every time you renew your policy.
 Some insurance policies may cover injuries from accidents during this time, but illnesses are generally not covered.